windsurftemplate/restaurant-template/README.md

 ## License

-This project is licensed under the MIT License - feel free to use it for your restaurant website.
+This project is licensed under the MIT License - feel free to use.

 ## Credits

 - Font Awesome for icons
 - Unsplash for demo images
 - Google Fonts for typography

-## Support

-For support or questions, please open an issue in the repository.